Employment Services

 Discovery

 The fundamental purpose of Discovery is to find out “who the person is.”
 It is a process that begins prior to specific employment planning.
 It also helps to inform and shape the person’s Career Development Plan.
 Discovery is grounded in community-based experiences that are tailored to the person’s skills, interests and talents.
-Such experiences help the person and the people who support them to understand the elements that are crucial to the person’s employment success.
-While conversations with people who are close to the person are important, community-based experiences are the core of Discovery.
-The discovery process can involve a number of activities, but generally includes:
+Such experiences include:

 • Interviewing the individual and people who know that person well (family, friends, support staff, personal advocates, etc.).